flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ==}

-??? note "How to check and change the deadbands"
+??? note "How to Check and Change the Deadbands"
     ![Deadband around a detent setting](../../assets/flypad/throttle-calibration/deadband-setting.png "Deadband around a detent setting"){loading=lazy}

     The image above shows the controller in the `IDLE` position with a